amansahil/quiz-bot/README.md

 # QUIZ BOT

-A chatbot for all your quiz needs, integrated with azure voice services.ß1
+A chatbot for all your quiz needs, integrated with azure voice services

 ## Setup